Ks89/NdkExample_AndroidStudio/README.md

 6. The result appears in Logacat thanks to: Log.d(TAG, "average\*average = " + averageTwoNumberFromJni(6, 10));

-Attention this project requires Android Studio RC1 or greater, gradle 2.5  or greater, and gradle build tool experimental 0.1.0 or greater.
+Attention this project requires Android Studio RC1 or higher, gradle 2.5  or higher, and gradle build tool experimental 0.1.0 or higher.

 #License